5 Mistakes Beginner RVers Make

 4. Not Getting your Tires Inspected

 Trailer/RV tires are your safety link to the road underneath and require constant maintenance.
-Proper tire inflation is crucial and many travelers are unaware of what that should be, in a practical sense.
+Proper tire inflation is crucial and many travellers are unaware of what that should be, in a practical sense.
 The sidewall of your trailer tires indicates the maximum psi and your tires should ALWAYS be inflated to that maximum pressure.
 Never underinflate or overinflate since your trailer is meant to be towed at maximum tire pressure at all times.
 Keep your trailer tires covered when not in use, to prevent drying and watch for uneven tire wear, which might indicate a wheel bearing or ankle issue.

 5. Choosing a Camping Location That's Too Remote/Too Far/Too Off Grid For Your First Trip